Dr. Carol Kochhar-Bryant

 For 26 years, Dr. Carol Kochhar-Bryant has developed and directed advanced graduate and doctoral leadership preparation programs in special education and disability studies.
 Building on her background in medicine and psychology, she initiated a special education doctoral program that includes course work and research internships that bridge cognitive neuroscience and special education interventions for children with atypical development and special learning needs.

-In collaboration with former Associate Dean Ianacone, she has directed the Federal Education Policy Institute that has served GSEHD for 11 years with a focus on policy responses for improving outcomes for children and youth with complex challenges to learning.
+In collaboration with former Associate Dean Ianacone, she directed the Federal Education Policy Institute that served GSEHD for 11 years with a focus on policy responses for improving outcomes for children and youth with complex challenges to learning.

 Dr. Kochhar-Bryant has worked with the World Bank, Asia Technical Division, to examine special education policies in 12 Asian countries.
 She has consulted and conducted evaluation with public school districts and state departments of education, and the U.S. Department of Education, National Association for Public Administration.
 She has served on standards boards such as the NEA Great Schools Indicators Project and the National Board of Professional Teaching Standards Exceptional Learners Panel.
 She has assisted states to develop and evaluate their State Improvement Grants authorized under the Individuals with Disabilities Education Act.